Hanabi-Live/hanabi-live/docs/variants.md

 - The prism 1 is touched by the left-most color, the prism 2 is touched by the second-to-left-most color, and so forth.
 - If there are less than 5 colors available in the variant, then the colors used for prism cards will wrap-around.

+### Orange

+- One of the suits is replaced with an orange suit.
+- When one tries to discard a card from the orange suit, it is played instead.
+- When one tries to play a card from the orange suit, it is discarded instead.

 ### Dark [Suit] / Gray / Cocoa Rainbow / Gray Pink

 - One of the suits is replaced with a "dark" version of a special suit.